-- hazards associated with producing or processing the type of food, including its ingredients and process steps (e.g. from surveys or sampling and testing of hazards in the food chain, from recalls, from information in the scientific literature or from epidemiological data); - the likelihood of occurrence of hazards, taking into consideration prerequisite programs, in the absence of additional control; - the likelihood and severity of adverse health effects associated with the hazards in the food in the absence of control8: - identified acceptable levels of the hazards in the food e.g. based on regulation, intended use, and scientific information; - the nature of the facility and the equipment used in making the food product; - survival or multiplication of pathogenic microorganisms; - production or persistence in foods of toxins (e.g. mycotoxins), chemicals (e.g. pesticides, drug residues, allergens) or physical agents (e.g. glass, metal); - the intended use and/or probability of product mishandling by potential consumers that could render the food unsafe; and, - conditions leading to the above.
+- hazards associated with producing or processing the type of food, including its ingredients and process steps (e.g. from surveys or sampling and testing of hazards in the food chain, from recalls, from information in the scientific literature or from epidemiological data); - the likelihood of occurrence of hazards, taking into consideration prerequisite programmes, in the absence of additional control; - the likelihood and severity of adverse health effects associated with the hazards in the food in the absence of control;i - identified acceptable levels of the hazards in the food, e.g. based on regulation, intended use, and scientific information; - the nature of the facility and the equipment used in making the food product; - survival or multiplication of pathogenic microorganisms; - production or persistence in foods of toxins (e.g. mycotoxins), chemicals (e.g. pesticides, drug residues, allergens) or physical agents (e.g. glass, metal); - the intended use and/or probability of product mishandling by potential consumers that could render the food unsafe; and - conditions leading to the above.

-The hazard analysis should consider not only the intended use, but also any known unintended use (e.g. a soup mix intended to be mixed with water and cooked but known to commonly be used without a heat treatment in flavouring a dip for chips) to determine the significant hazards to be addressed in the HACCP plan.
-(See Diagram 2 for an example of a hazard analysis worksheet.)
+The hazard analysis should consider not only the intended use, but also any known unintended use (e.g. a soup mix intended to be mixed with water and cooked but known to commonly be used without a heat treatment in flavouring a dip for chips) to determine the significant hazards to be addressed in the HACCP plan (see Annex III, Table 1 for an example of a hazard analysis worksheet).

+i FBOs may take advantage of risk assessments and risk management matrices established by a competent authority or by international expert groups such as the Joint FAO/WHO Expert Meetings on Microbiological Risk Assessment (JEMRA).
 In some cases, it may be acceptable for a simplified hazard analysis to be carried out by FBOs.
 This simplified process identifies groups of hazards (biological, physical, chemical) in order to control the sources of these hazards without the need for a comprehensive hazard analysis that identifies the specific hazards of concern.
 There can be drawbacks to such an approach, as the controls can differ for hazards within a group, e.g. controls for pathogenic spore-formers versus vegetative cells of microbial pathogens.
 Generic HACCP-based tools and guidance documents provided by external sources, for example, by industry or competent authorities, are designed to assist with this step and mitigate concerns about different controls needed for hazards within a group.

 Hazards which are such that their prevention, elimination or reduction to acceptable levels is essential to the production of safe food (because they are reasonably likely to occur in the absence of control and reasonably likely to cause illness or injury if present) should be identified and controlled by measures designed to prevent or eliminate these hazards or reduce them to an acceptable level.
-In some cases, this may be achieved with the application of good hygiene practices, some of which may target a specific hazard (for example, cleaning equipment to control contamination of ready-to-eat foods with Listeria monocytogenes or to prevent food allergens being transferred from one food to another food that does not contain that allergen).
-In other instances, control measures will need to be applied within the process, e.g. at critical control points.
+In some cases, this may be achieved with the application of GHPs, some of which may target a specific hazard (for example, cleaning equipment to control contamination of ready-to-eat foods with Listeria monocytogenes or to prevent food allergens being transferred from one food to another food that does not contain that allergen).
+In other instances, control measures will need to be applied within the process, for example at CCPs.